Blaze248570/Burst-Engine/TO-DO.md

 ## Things to create
 - ~~git repository~~
 - Character editor of some sort
+- An options menu cause the current one doesn't do anything???

 ## Bugs to address
 - ♪ All good ♪